 - A leaking pipe in a house could lead to the soil around a footing collapsing due to saturated soil.

-Property Protect will assess Wall Cracks We commence with a visual survey.
-We undertake a building investigation employing a moisture meter to identify any water leaks.
+Property Protect inspects homes and buildings for wall cracking with a visual survey.
+We then undertake a building investigation, employing a moisture meter to identify any water leaks.

 We provide our report on the survey and will suggest remedial action to stabilise the building and address issues relating directly to your site.